-62. Gedling Borough Council has an up to date Local Plan.
-It is expected that, despite the delayed implications of the delivery of allocated sites due to the COVID-19 pandemic, the majority of completions on sites allocated in the Aligned Core Strategy and Local Planning Document will come forward over the remainder of the plan period and lead to an improved performance of housing delivery.
+59. It is expected that, despite the delayed implications of the delivery of allocated sites due to the COVID-19 pandemic, the majority of completions on sites allocated in the Aligned Core Strategy and Local Planning Document will come forward over the remainder of the plan period (up to 2028) and lead to an improved performance of housing delivery.
 Certain sites have not come forward as quickly as anticipated by their developers for various reasons which are picked up in Section 7: Key Actions.